ArgyriosSynanis/online-shop/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress:open`

+To run e2e tests, you need to run the app in development mode and then run the cypress tests.

 ### `npm run build`

 Builds the app for production to the `build` folder.\